 There are several important distinctions in terms of the protections afforded to those injured on land and those provided to individuals who suffer harm on the waterways.
 A person’s status as a passenger or a worker aboard a boat is often pivotal in determining the sort of financial recovery for which they may be eligible, and it is wise to gain a clear understanding of the different types of compensation regularly sought in such cases through the assistance of a Mount Pleasant admiralty and maritime attorney.

-Recourse for Injured Passengers
+What Recourse Do Injured Passengers Have for Compensation?

 Those harmed while traveling on recreational vessels, cruise ships, personal watercraft are afforded the opportunity to pursue a personal injury action against a negligent party with a Mount Pleasant admiralty and maritime lawyer by their side.